There are those rare times nowadays when a falsehood is easily recognized for what it is, no matter who says it.

 McAuliffe announced Wednesday that Virginia is the first state to meet the federal definition of effectively ending homelessness among military veterans.
 The federal homelessness designation means Virginia has no homeless veterans with the exception of those who have been offered housing but do not want it.
 The state must find a home for a veteran within 90 days and have more homes available than the number of veterans who have been identified as having no place to live.

-Well, seeing how we find ourselves in that particular demographic, we decided to put the bold assertion to the test.
+Well, seeing how we found ourselves in that particular demographic, we decided to put the bold assertion to the test.

 We contacted the HUD Veterans Affinity Group (VAG) (who responded to our initial email with a phonecall within seven minutes) and relayed Governor McAuliffe’s claim, to which they respectfully replied, “Yeah, right.”